 Content marketing has developed into a marketing discipline in its own right.
-At the intersection between communications, journalism, SEO, email, social media, and even PPC, content marketing is slowly becoming the beating heart of every marketing plan.
+At the intersection of communications, journalism, SEO, email, social media, and even PPC, content marketing is slowly becoming the beating heart of every marketing plan.

 Clearly, running all of the content operations and keeping up with the latest content marketing trends is a challenge.

-Content involves a lot of moving parts (some of which should be tightly connected to your overall digital marketing strategy.) -- so it's easy to see why business owners, founders, and even in-house content experts get easily overwhelmed by the sheer number of plates they have to keep in the air to make sure they achieve their goals.
+Content involves a lot of moving parts, some of which should be tightly connected to your overall digital marketing strategy.
+So it's easy to see why business owners, founders, and even in-house content experts get easily overwhelmed by the sheer number of plates they have to keep in the air to make sure they achieve their goals.

 The good news?

 You don't have to do it all on your own.

 At Mayple, we have gathered some of the very best content marketers in the world: they're vetted, they have a proven track record, and we'll make sure to connect you to someone who gets your industry, inside and out.